Back

 We use a range of resources and relationships (or “capitals”) to create value for our stakeholders.
 These are grouped under 6 capitals and they are summarized as follows:

-Placing a strong emphasis on transparency and accountability, Chinabank’s 2024 Annual Financial and Sustainability Report highlights the material financial and non-financial activities of the Chinabank Group for the period January 1 to December 31, 2024.
+The 2025 Integrated Report highlights the material financial and non-financial activities of the Chinabank Group (Chinabank and our subsidiaries and affiliate) for the period January 1 to December 31, 2025, unless otherwise specified.

-The Chinabank Board of Directors is ultimately responsible for the Bank's sustainability strategy, while Management is responsible for its implementation and for the preparation and fair presentation of the sustainability report for the year ended December 31, 2024, in accordance with the sustainability reporting framework mentioned above.
+The Board of Directors is ultimately responsible for Chinabank’s sustainability strategy, while Management is responsible for its implementation and for the preparation and fair presentation of this integrated report for the year ended December 31, 2025, in accordance with the sustainability reporting frameworks mentioned above.

-The Board of Directors reviews and approves the sustainability-related statements, and submits the same to the stockholders.
+The Board of Directors reviewed and approved the sustainability-related statements, and submitted the same to the stockholders.

 How can we help you today?